 Training and skills are a key priority of EU support in Georgia, and the EU provides considerable funding for Vocational Education and Training (VET).
-The EU recently launched a 150 million GEL programme supporting vocational education and labour market development.
-The 5-year programme will help 105,000 Georgians find jobs by expanding high quality vocation education, improving labour policies, and supporting entrepreneurship training.
+In 2019, the EU launched a 150 million GEL programme supporting vocational education and labour market development.
+The five-year programme will help 105,000 Georgians find jobs by expanding high quality vocation education, improving labour policies, and supporting entrepreneurship training.

-In terms of direct support, the individual EU4Youth programmes – Say YES: Skills for Jobs, Enhancing Youth Education, Employment and Participation in Conflict-affected Areas in Georgia and Ukraine, Fostering Potential for Greater Employability, and Better Skills for Better Future – have a strong focus on skills for under-35s, especially in less advantaged regions of Georgia, providing training, mentoring and internships to help young people find jobs.
+In terms of direct support, the individual EU4Youth programmes – Social Entrepreneurship Ecosystem Development (SEED) for Green Growth in Borderline Communities, Social Entrepreneurship in Armenia and Georgia (SEAG), Say YES: Skills for Jobs, Enhancing Youth Education, Employment and Participation in Conflict-affected Areas in Georgia and Ukraine, Fostering Potential for Greater Employability, and Better Skills for Better Future – have a strong focus on skills for under-35s, especially in less advantaged regions of Georgia, providing training, mentoring and internships to help young people find jobs.

 For young women under the age of 30, the EU offers exciting opportunities under its Erasmus + youth programmes.
 You can join the almost 10,000 young Georgians who have already learned new skills and developed valuable experience by participating in youth projects or volunteering for work abroad under the European Solidarity Corps.

 There are more than you can imagine!